dll-ncai/eeg_pre-diagnostic_screening/code/CNN/README.md

 # EEG anomaly detection
-  The expeiment uses NMT dataset for EEG classification using models based on Deep and Shallow CNN architechtures proposed by
+  The expeiments use NMT dataset for EEG classification using models based on Deep and Shallow CNN architechtures proposed by
   R. T. Schirrmeister et al in `Deep  learning  with  convolutional  neural  networks  for  EEG  decodingand  visualization`
 ## Run
 1. Modify config.py, especially correct data folders for your path..